fatemevz2023/Language_Modeling/README.md

-# 📚Language Modeling with WikiText-2
+# Language Modeling with WikiText-2

 This repository contains an implementation of an AWD-LSTM-based language model trained on the [WikiText-2](https://huggingface.co/datasets/wikitext/viewer/wikitext-2) dataset using PyTorch.

-## 🧠 Project Overview
+##  Project Overview

 The goal of this project is to build and train a neural language model that can learn the structure of English text and generate fluent sentences.